CORNEA TRANSPLANT SURGERY

 DALK: Cross section of cornea showing partial thickness cornea graft.
 Note: Descemet’s membrane and endothelial cell layer is retained and NOT replaced.

-Retention of this important layer not only may make a DALK graft last a lifetime and avoid rejection, but also makes the creation of larger diameter grafts possible.
-Since 2007, Dr. Erdey has refined techniques which permit the creation of larger diameter DALK grafts which tend to have less astigmatism, optical aberration and are associated with more rapid optical rehabilitation than smaller diameter grafts.
+Retention of this important layer not only eliminates endothelial cell rejection preserving endothelial cell density so the graft should last a lifetime, but also makes the creation of larger diameter grafts possible.
+Since 2007, Drs.
+Erdey and Kaswinkel have refined techniques which permit the creation of larger diameter DALK grafts which tend to have less astigmatism, less optical aberration and are associated with more rapid optical rehabilitation than smaller diameter DALK grafts.
+The final suture-out topography is stable and maintains its shape over time making it closer to a true "refractive surgical procedure"!
+These superior visual outcomes and a DALK graft that should not have to be repeated due to endothelial cell exhaustion or rejection have marginalized PK in our practice - to only those few corneas with full-thickness severe pathology or PK ectasia or graft failure.

 Read: Large-diameter DALK technique minimizes post-operative astigmatism - Richard A. Erdey, M.D.